Indian women in business have become world-famous women leaders and entrepreneurs. We hope this essay will inspire you to achieve the same.

 3. Trent Limited

-Trent is the retail part of one of the largest conglomerate in India, the Tata Group.
+Trent is the retail part of one of the largest conglomerates in India, the Tata Group.

 This Rs.
 350 crore company is the name behind the popular cosmetic brand, Lakme and the retail chain, Westside.